Roof Leak Detection Services

 Some of the most common issues a leaking roof can cause include:

-• Mold and mildew issues.
+- Mold and mildew issues.
 Though mold won’t grow immediately, the longer a leak goes undetected, the better chance it has at thriving in your space.
-Mold can spread through your entire home, even making its way into your HVAC system – and then it can blow around your house, causing health hazards for people and pets.
+Mold may spread throughout a property and can require professional remediation.

-• Attic and ceiling damage.
-A leaking roof can cause serious damage to the items inside your attic – and to your insulation.
-When insulation becomes wet and soggy, it can’t perform its job; that means you may also see your energy costs increase due to a roof leak.
+- Attic and ceiling damage.
+A leaking roof may contribute to damage to items stored in your attic and to roofing components – and to your insulation.
+When insulation becomes wet, its effectiveness may be reduced.
+Reduced insulation performance may contribute to increased energy usage and higher utility costs.
 When water makes its way into your main living area or workspace, the paint on the ceiling can bubble and expand; the plaster of the ceiling can become soggy and crumble away.
 Additionally, leaking water can discolor your ceiling and walls.

 How Do You Know if Your Roof is Leaking?

-The most obvious sign that your roof is leaking is a visible leak indoors.
-You should never see water coming from your ceiling – but if you do, it’s a good indication that you have a roof leak.
+One possible sign of a roof leak is visible water intrusion indoors.
+You should not ignore water intrusion from a ceiling, as it may indicate a roof leak or another moisture-related issue.
 However, you should also rule out other causes, such as leaking pipes, before you jump to any conclusions.

 The best way to determine whether your roof is leaking is to have an expert inspector from New View Roofing come to your home or business and check things out for you.
-If there’s a leak, our inspector will find it.
-Then, the inspector will explain what steps you need to take to fix it and minimize damage.
+If a leak is present, our inspector will conduct a thorough evaluation to help identify its source.
+Then, the inspector will provide recommendations for repair options based on the findings.
 Our inspector will even give you a quote on the spot so you know what costs you’re facing.

 If you don’t see any visible leaks inside your space, there are other signs that can tip you off that your roof is leaking.
 Watch for signs like these:

-• Missing shingles or tiles on your roof.
+- Missing shingles or tiles on your roof.
 Shingles and tiles are your roof’s first line of defense against water, which means when they’re missing, they can’t protect your building like they should.
 Though missing shingles or tiles isn’t a certain sign that your roof is actively leaking, it’s a sign that water now has a path to make its way into your building.
-You should have an inspector come check out your roof right away if you have missing shingles or tiles; they need to be replaced immediately, and an inspector can determine whether water has had a chance to make its way into your space yet.
+You should have an inspector come check out your roof right away if you have missing shingles or tiles; they should be evaluated and repaired as appropriate, and an inspector can determine whether water has had a chance to make its way into your space yet.

 Don't Wait Until Damage Gets Worse.